113ll3/Ibmclouddocscli/reference/ibmcloud/cli_acct_org_role.md

 ## ibmcloud account space-role-unset
 {: #ibmcloud_account_space_role_unset}

 Remove a space role from a user.
-This operation can be performed only by a space manager.
+This operation can only be run by a space manager.
 ```
 ibmcloud account space-role-unset USER_NAME ORG_NAME SPACE_NAME SPACE_ROLE
 ```